 Toilets.
 Please sanitise your hands at the station on the way in and on the way out of the access corridor.
 This should be done on top of your normal hand washing in the toilets as an extra measure to keep door handles and push plates as clean as possible in between the new regular sanitising routines.

-This means that up to 4 people from different households can meet and sit at the same table.
-Also, children under 11 don’t count where this is concerned, which means that two couples with younger children can still meet.
-For those that we don’t already know, and in effort to avoid Mickey Mouse or Scooby Doo visiting us, we may need to check verify your name for track and trace purposes.
+This means that up to 6 people from different households can meet and sit at the same table inside.
+Also, children under 11 don’t count where this is concerned, which means that three couples with younger children can still meet.
+For those that we don’t already know, and in an effort to avoid Mickey Mouse or Scooby-Doo visiting us, we may need to check to verify your name for track and trace purposes.
 With this in mind please ensure that you bring something like a credit card or driving license.
+Outside larger groups (up to 30) can meet, although our largest table outside seats 8.

 Reservations Inside.
 For inside tables, we encourage you to book online in advance, as this is the best way to make sure that you have a table and reduce the chance of people gathering in the pub waiting for tables to come free.
 That said we shall still keep some pub spirit alive by keeping a few tables free for those that do want to turn up spontaneously just for a drink or a bite to eat.